 - Added a new AMI that was created from a snapshot

 - Increased the volume size to 30GB, as shown below:

 - Modified the content of the instance to include one additional file, as shown below:

 The best part is that the new volume includes old data from the snapshot.
 It is important to note that you should manually delete the AMI if it is no longer required after the stack is updated.
 There you have it.
 In this article, we showed how CPM can help you achieve tag based backup and aid in data recovery even while your stack is updated by CloudFormation.
 It’s important to note that while this comes with a handful of advantages, you should still use caution:

 - Ensure that there is no contradiction between tag content and manual configuration.
-For example, if a resource is auto scanned by CPM for tag based backup, but you manually removed it from the backup, that resource may still be enabled for auto backup when the next scan runs automatically.
+For example, if a resource is auto scanned by CPM for tag-based backup, but you manually removed it from the backup, that resource may still be enabled for auto backup when the next scan runs automatically.